Redocly/redocly-cli/docs/commands/preview-docs.md

 ## Introduction

-With this command, you can generate documentation previews for API definitions on your local machine.
+With this command, you can generate documentation previews for API descriptions on your local machine.

 If you have a license key or API key configured, the output is a preview of the premium [Redocly API reference docs](https://redocly.com/reference/).
 Otherwise, it is a preview of [Redoc community edition](https://redocly.com/redoc/).